krauskopf/node-red-contrib-car-bmw/README.md

   * Added service to get car status.
   * Fixed service to get charging profile.
   * Server now selected by region.
+* 2021-Oct-04: 0.3.0
+  * Added new node "BMW Action" to trigger a remote service on the car.

 ## Credits